Applying a simple formula can balance platform partner risk and opportunity.

 Understanding the size of the opportunity you make available to partners is also key.
 Mutually beneficial value exchange drives mutual partner success.

-Those platforms that invest in value exchange mechanisms — partner directories, contextual discovery experiences, and co-marketing programs — always reap significant returns on that investment.
+Those platforms that invest in value exchange mechanisms — partner directories, app marketplaces, contextual discovery experiences, and co-marketing programs — always reap significant returns on that investment.

 Measuring and managing distribution value happens in many ways.
 Could a new partnership feed top-of-funnel activity for your business, driving user and customer growth over the long term?
 Is there an opportunity to drive increased awareness of your offering in new markets, through co-marketing activities with new partners?
 Can partners drive awareness of your platform to other partners, by telling the world how you’ve helped them scale?
 The answer to each of these questions unlocks ways to measure the distribution value you provide to partners, and that partners provide back to you.